maessery/Capstone-2/README.md

 ## 3. Target Audience: , Summary

 ## Data Wrangling

 ## EDA
 ## Data preparation and feature selection
 ## Model Performance
 ## Hyperparameter Tuning
 ## Conclusion
 ## Future Improvements
+- Including contract extensions (not just free agent signings), as well as predicting the likelihood of a player receiving a contract extension
+- Using team salary-cap data and predicting players' salary as a percentage of their respective team's payroll
+- Analyze contracts